croffler/hugo-test/site/content/xap97/jms-api-basic-usage.markdown

 The JMS 1.0.2 specification introduced two domains:

-- Point to Point â€“ in this domain, a producer sends messages to a destination of type Queue.
+- Point to Point - in this domain, a producer sends messages to a destination of type Queue.
 Each message is consumed by only one consumer.
-- Publish/Subscribe â€“ in this domain, a producer publishes messages to a destination of type Topic.
+- Publish/Subscribe - in this domain, a producer publishes messages to a destination of type Topic.
 Any consumer that listens on that Topic receives the messages.

 In JMS 1.0.2, each domain used a separate set of interfaces.
 JMS 1.1 presents the unified model, that unites the usage of both domains under a single set of interfaces.
 GigaSpaces XAP JMS implementation supports both the unified model, and the separate domains.